cculianu/brute38/README.md

 BIP38 brute force password cracker, written in Go

-Based on Charlie Hothersall-Thomas' implementation, but rewritten front-end and expanded with more command-line options and better support for variable-length passwords.
+Based on Charlie Hothersall-Thomas' implementation, but added features, bugs fixed, and expanded with more command-line options and better support for variable-length passwords.

 See Charlie Hothersall-Thomas' original implementation at: https://github.com/chigley/bip38